sagemath/sagewiki_to_gh-2022-10-10/MSRItemp/ILS.md

    Abstract: I'll discuss an approach to subconvexity that uses a "geometric" mollifier.
 I'll give some concrete examples to illustrate the idea.
 If time permits I'll try to discuss why mollification does not have a straightforward analog in this setting and an approach toward mollification that uses relative trace formula.
 The amplification ideas are due to Venkatesh and Venkatesh-Michel.

+ * 4th April (Monday 1 pm at Simons Auditorium): Brooke Feigon, Title: Averages of central L-values

+   Abstract: I will discuss computing averages of central values of certain families of L-functions via the relative trace formula and explicit period formulas.
+The two examples I will focus on are central values of certain twisted quadratic base change L-functions averaged over Hilbert modular forms and triple product L-functions averaged over weight two newforms of fixed level.
+This is joint work with David Whitehouse.

  * H. Iwaniec, W. Luo, and, P. Sarnak, Low lying zeros of families of L-functions, Publ.
 IHES, 2000.
     [[attachment:Iwaniec-Luo-Sarnak.pdf]]
  * there is also a study guide and reading list by Steven Miller, at Williams: http://www.williams.edu/go/math/sjmiller/public_html/ntandrmt/